pedalboard/pedalboard-hw/README.md

   b) into the USBC connector of the `CM4 Nano A` which optinally also can feed the Pico via USB.

 CAUTON: Due to limitations of the `CM4 Nano A` board the USBC can not be used together with the onboard PSU!
-        Make sure to remove J14 before connecting the USBC input to a Power Source or Computer.
+        Make sure to remove Jumper J14 before connecting the USBC input to a Power Source or Computer.
 Otherwise the computer might be damaged!

 ![Modules](https://pedalboard.github.io/pedalboard-hw-site/Schematic/pedalboard-hw-schematic.svg)